tenpy/tenpy/doc/contributing.rst

 .. note ::

-   Building the (html) documentation requires loading the modules.
+   Building the documentation with sphinx requires loading the modules.
    Thus make sure that the folder `tenpy` is included in your ``$PYTHONPATH``, as described in :doc:`doc/INSTALL.rst <INSTALL>`.